12. Processing Data in Groups

 What is the difference between recall and precision, both in terms of how they are defined and where they are the most useful?

-Explain how a k-nearest neighbour classification algorithm works.
-Why do we say that is is model-free?
+Explain how the \(k\)-nearest neighbour classification and regression algorithms work.
+Why do we say that they are model-free?

-What is the purpose of a train-test and train-validation-test set splits?
+What is the purpose of a training/test and a training/validation/test set split?

 Give the formula for the total within-cluster sum of squares.